-The Ohio appellate court decision answers some tough questions.
-Such as, if the Massachusetts Rule lets me trim encroaching tree branches and roots up to my property line, what duty do I as the trimmer have to the trimmee?
+This Ohio appellate court decision answers some tough questions, questions such as, if the Massachusetts Rule lets me trim encroaching tree branches and roots up to my property line, what duty do I as the trimmer have to the trimmee?
 Or, how do I maximize my damages (if I’m the plaintiff) or minimize them (if I’m the defendant)?
-Or, what method do I have to use to trim back to the property line?
+Or, what method may I have to use to trim back to the property line?

 Serious questions, indeed.
-So we’ll leave COVID-19 and the wall and immigration reform and tweets to others, and travel to sunny Darke County, where megafarmer Dick Levy has just had one of his farmhands trim a property-line fencerow by ripping down offending branches with a trackhoe.
-He claims the Massachusetts Rule lets him use anything short of tactical nuclear weapons to vindicate his tree-trimming rights.
-The Court is more cautious…
+So we’ll leave COVID-19 and January 6th and Ukraine and immigration and climate change to others, and travel to sunny Darke County, where megafarmer Dick Levy has just had one of his farmhands trim a property-line fencerow by ripping down offending branches with a trackhoe.
+He claims the Massachusetts Rule lets him use anything short of tactical nuclear weapons to vindicate his tree-trimming rights (pay attention, Vladimir Putin).

 Brewer v.
 Dick Lavy Farms, LLC, 67 N.E.2d 196, 2016-Ohio-4577 (Ct.App.
 Darke Co., June 24, 2016).
 In 2007, James Brewer bought about 70 acres of rural property for $180,000.
 About 30 acres of the land were tillable, and 40 acres were wooded.
 The only access to the tillable and wooded property was a 25-foot wide lane of about 3,600 feet in length.